cmaureir/python-docs-es-telegram-bot/README.md

 # Python Docs Es Bot

-Telegram Bot for the python-docs-es group, which is behind the effort of translating the official Pyrhon documentation to Spanish.
+Telegram Bot for the [python-docs-es](https://github.com/python/python-docs-es) group, which is behind the effort of translating the official Python documentation to Spanish.

 ## Usage

 * `/progress` to get a general summary of the Translation progress.
-* `/progress <section>` to get details of the specific 'sectrion'.
+* `/progress <section>` to get details of the specific 'section'.
   (e.g.: `/progress c-api`)

 * `/prs` to get a list of all the open Pull-requests